 Both of these actions have long been known to reduce cardiac ischemia (the lack of oxygen in the heart muscle) in patients with CAD.
 Indeed, an invasive procedure that does the same thing, intra-aortic counterpulsation (IACP, in which a balloon-tipped catheter is positioned in the aorta, which then inflates and deflates in time with the heartbeat), has been in widespread use in intensive care units for decades, and its effectiveness in stabilizing extremely unstable patients is well known.

 While a primitive form of external counterpulsation has also been around for a long time, it has not been very effective until recently.
-Thanks to new computer technology that allows the perfect timing of the inflation and deflation of the cuffs, and produces the milking action, modern EECP has been greatly enhanced.
+Thanks to new computer technology that allows precise timing of the inflation and deflation of the cuffs, modern EECP has been greatly enhanced.

 EECP is administered as a series of outpatient treatments.
 Patients receive 5 one-hour sessions per week, for 7 weeks (for a total of 35 sessions).
 The 35 one-hour sessions are aimed at provoking long lasting beneficial changes in the circulatory system.

 Several studies suggest that EECP can be quite effective in treating chronic stable angina.
 A 1999 randomized trial with EECP showed that EECP significantly improved both the symptoms of angina (a subjective measurement) and exercise tolerance (a more objective measurement) in patients with CAD.
 EECP also significantly improved “quality of life” measures, as compared to placebo therapy.
 Studies also show that the improvement in symptoms following a course of EECP seems to persist for up to five years (though 1 in 5 patients may require another course of EECP to maintain their improvement).